 Household Consumption and Income from Egg and Live Chicken Sales

-Table 4 shows that households consumed, on average 149.76 eggs annually.
+Table 4 shows that households consumed an average of 149.76 eggs annually.
 Meat consumption was modest, at 23.04 kg per year, indicating that indigenous chickens are a source of nutrition for the indigenous chicken-rearing farmers.
 However, egg and live chicken sales contributed BDT13136.90 and BDT 26288.28, respectively, to the annual household income, showing that market-oriented income relies heavily on selling live birds rather than eggs.

 These results confirm earlier findings that indigenous chickens in Bangladesh provide a dual role: direct household nutrition, particularly for women and children, and cash income through egg and live bird sales (Shanta et al., 2016; Huque & Paul, 2001).
 Ahmed et al. (2018) found that income from indigenous chicken often contributes to finance school fees, healthcare, and small household purchases, demonstrating its importance as a safety-net enterprise.